Children’s Minnesota executive leadership team

 Senior vice president, chief legal officer

 Andy Pugh was appointed senior vice president, chief legal officer of Children’s Minnesota in April 2022.
 Mr. Pugh oversees legal services, risk management, compliance, and information security and serves as Secretary to the Board of Directors.
-He joined Children’s as deputy general counsel in July 2011.
+He joined Children’s Minnesota as deputy general counsel in July 2011.
 In that role, he oversaw the legal department and served as primary legal support in key areas such as health care transactions and tax-exempt compliance.
 He also provided direct legal support to various departments and functions across the organization and its related entities.
 Mr. Pugh has a deep commitment to equity and inclusion and has served as a member of Children’s Health Equity Council.

 Prior to joining Children’s Minnesota, Mr. Pugh served as deputy general counsel at Allina Health.
 He began his legal career at Honeywell Inc. and spent several years in private practice.
-He earned his juris doctorate from Mitchell Hamline School of Law and his bachelor of arts in political science from Arizona State University.
+He earned his juris doctorate from Mitchell Hamline School of Law and his Bachelor of Arts in political science from Arizona State University.

 Jennifer Soderholm

-Senior vice president and chief development officer, Children’s Minnesota
+Senior vice president and chief development officer, Children’s Minnesota President, Children’s Minnesota Foundation

-Jennifer (Jenny) Soderholm has over 29 years of health care fundraising and development experience.
+Jennifer (Jenny) Soderholm has over 34 years of health care fundraising and development experience.
 Before joining Children’s Minnesota, she served as executive vice president and chief development officer at Planned Parenthood North Central States, where she oversaw all aspects of fundraising strategy and operations for the five-state region.
 Ms. Soderholm has also held executive leadership positions in management, fundraising and development for health care and higher education institutions, including Children’s HeartLink, the University of Minnesota Medical School and M Health Fairview University of Minnesota Medical Center and Masonic Children’s Hospital.

-Ms. Soderholm has a bachelor of arts degree in Speech-Communications from University of Minnesota, Twin Cities, and received the 2019 Association of Fundraising Professionals, Minnesota Chapter, Outstanding Professional Fundraiser Award.
+Ms. Soderholm has a Bachelor of Arts degree in Speech-Communications from University of Minnesota, Twin Cities, and received the 2019 Association of Fundraising Professionals, Minnesota Chapter, Outstanding Professional Fundraiser Award.